 5th day: the mountains – Merzouga

 In the morning, we walk back to the hostel to freshen up with a shower, before driving to the Erg Chebbi dunes in Merzouga, stopping along the way to visit the Toudgha Gorge and stopping again later at Rissani for lunch.
-Alternatively you will have lunch in the bivouac on arrival, where you will spend the night.
+Alternatively, you will have lunch in the camp on arrival, where you will spend the night.

 6th day: Merzouga

-In the morning, a three-hour camel ride across the great sand dunes and through the stony Sahara, is scheduled, stopping to prepare lunch among the dunes.
+In the morning, a three-hour camel ride across the great sand dunes and through the stony Sahara is scheduled, stopping to prepare lunch among the dunes.
 In the afternoon, a camel ride for another two hours is programmed to reach the high dunes (Erg Chebbi).
 From here, at 250m, the sunset is a spectacular sight.
-Dinner and the night are in a bivouac at the foot of the dunes.

 7th day: Merzouga – Ouarzazate

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
-We then drive back east to the Dra’a Valley via the villages of Tazzarine (featured in the film ‘Babel’) and N’Qob for lunch.
-In the afternoon, we drive to Tanasikht, along the track of the ancient caravan route, reaching the Dra’a valley, full of large palm trees and ancient Kasbahs, at Agdez.
-The road then crosses the Tizi-n- Tinfifite pass to Ouarzazate and the night in a riad.
+The itinerary continues to the Dra’a Valley via the village of Tazzarine (featured in the film ‘Babel’), and on to N’Qob for lunch.
+In the afternoon the journey takes us to Tanasikht, to drive along the ancient caravan route to discover the real Dra’a Valley, with its huge palm trees and ancient villages.
+You return to Ouarzazate by the end of the afternoon.